 Laughter has been proven to help reduce stress, improve heart health, lower cholesterol and impact weight loss.
 With this knowledge Hey U.G.L.Y. invented Laughtercising® especially for young people who ae stressed because of bullying, exams and relationships.
 We hope you will add laughter to your health, fitness and beauty regime.
 Comedian Tom Dreesen calls the MP3, “The cure for road rage.”
 Scroll down to read what celebrities and experts say about the health benefits of laughter.

 Our Laughtercising audio file contains 60 minutes of contagious laughter to help you get your “laugh on.”
-You can also play it quietly in the background like Zen music to know that stress right off your shoulders.
-This audio file is 60 minutes so it can be used as a stress reliever by playing it in the background like Zen music.
+Since laughter is also a great stress reliever, e made the CD 60 minutes long so it can be played in the background, like Zen music, to lighten your spirit during times of stress.
+Playing the CD quietly in the background while at work, studying for exams or struggling with an angst-ridden problem can help lighten your mood and put a smile on your face.
 It’s also great to get a party started as it helps lighten the mood and puts a smile on your face.
 Plus, 100% of the proceeds from your purchase help us in our mission to empower youth to be part of the solution to bullying, substance abuse and suicide.

 LAUGH IT OFF Volume 1 MP3

 Instructions on the LAUGH IT OFF CD (TD) advise listeners to laugh continuously for at least one minute.
 Every day, increase the laugh session until you can laugh, nonstop, for ten minutes to get a great, LAUGHTERCISING® workout.

 Laughtercising® Vol 2 MP3

 Start LaughtercisingTM with the Stars” who donated their laughter to help